 The low temperature of the Arctic is the most important barrier to invasion by marine-borne alien organisms.
-However, with a warming of the Arctic Ocean and reduction in sea ice cover this barrier is weakened (Barnes, 2002).
+However, with a warming Arctic Ocean and reduction in sea ice cover, this barrier is weakened (Barnes, 2002).
 Of all collected plastic debris in 2002 in Kongsfjorden, Svalbard, 7% had individuals of the exotic barnacle Semibalanus balanoides and colonies of the bryozoan Membranipora membranacea (Barnes and Milner, 2005).

 Pathways for input and/or redistribution

 Another interaction between plastic litter and organisms that is worth reviewing is the transport of plastic by organisms.
-Organisms can actively or passively transport plastic debris and particles in, out and within the marine environment contributing to their redistribution and geographical accumulation or dispersion.
+Organisms can actively or passively transport plastic debris and particles in, out and within the marine environment, contributing to their redistribution and geographical accumulation or dispersion.
 An example of active transport is the incorporation of plastic debris, especially dolly rope thread, into nests of seabirds.
-O'Hanlon et al. (2017) reportss three studies from the northeastern Atlantic on nest incorporation by the northern gannet (Morus bassanus) and black-legged kittiwake (Rissa tridactyla).
+O'Hanlon et al. (2017) reported three studies from the northeastern Atlantic on nest incorporation by the northern gannet (Morus bassanus) and black-legged kittiwake (Rissa tridactyla).
 Both species are present and nest within the Arctic region.
-The risk and effect of entanglement by nest incorporation is addressed in the previous section, but it is likely birds can contribute to the export and accumulation of floating plastic in localized coastal areas.
-Locally the role of seabirds in “cleansing” surface water from plastic connected to feeding habits has also been addressed in studies of northern fulmars in the Bering Sea [Note: look for reference].
+The risk and effects of entanglement by nest incorporation is addressed in the previous section, but it is likely birds can contribute to the export and accumulation of floating plastic in localized coastal areas.
+Locally, the role of seabirds in “cleansing” surface water from plastic connected to feeding habits has also been addressed in studies of northern fulmars in the Bering Sea [Note: look for reference].

 Other marine organisms also have the potential for redistributing plastic particles through ingestion and defecation.
-The influence of this process in the distribution of plastic in the ocean will certainly depend on the amount ingested, population size but will be especially relevant when the ingestion and defecation and/or regurgitation happen in different compartments, i.e., feeding at sea and defecating on land (Provencher et al., 2018) or different locations within the same compartment (feeding in surface waters and defecating at depth).
-The ingestion of plastic particles by zooplankton (Cole et al., 2016) and mesopelagic fish (Wieczorek et al., 2018) would be such an example as both are known to migrate tens to hundreds of meters within the water column to feed at the surface during the night and avoid predation at depth during the day.
-Diel migration of large populations of plankton and mesopelagic fish is known to influence the carbon cycling in the ocean by exporting carbon from surface to deeper waters through this mechanism (biological pump) and an analogous process could affect plastic particle distribution in the water column.
-Further when plastic is released at depth it would be packaged in faecal pellets that could behave differently from the individual particle in the water column.
+The influence of this process in the distribution of plastic in the ocean will certainly depend on the amount ingested, as well as population size, but will be especially relevant when the ingestion and defecation and/or regurgitation happen in different compartments, i.e., feeding at sea and defecating on land (Provencher et al., 2018) or different locations within the same compartment (feeding in surface waters and defecating at depth).
+The ingestion of plastic particles by zooplankton (Cole et al., 2016) and mesopelagic fish (Wieczorek et al., 2018) would be such an example, as both are known to migrate tens to hundreds of meters within the water column to feed at the surface during the night and avoid predation at depth during the day.
+Diel migration of large populations of plankton and mesopelagic fish is known to influence carbon cycling in the ocean by exporting carbon from surface to deeper waters through this mechanism (also known as a biological pump), and an analogous process could affect plastic particle distribution in the water column.
+Further when plastic is released at depth, it would be packaged in faecal pellets that could behave differently from the individual particle in the water column.

 Socioeconomic impacts